 (b) Associate Members, who shall be entitled to all membership rights but excluding any right to vote.

-(2) The Steering Committee shall determine at any time the eligible qualification of any organisation for any category of membership and any decision made by the Steering Committee shall be final in respect of an applicant organistion.
+(2) The Steering Committee shall determine at any time the eligible qualification of any organisation for any category of membership and any decision made by the Steering Committee shall be final in respect of an applicant organisation.

 (3) An eligible applicant for membership shall be admitted as a Member subject to the following:

-that applicant has completed an application for membership in a form approved by the Trustees, and
+that applicant has completed an application for membership in a form approved by the Steering Committee, and

-the aims and/or objects contained in any constitution of the Organisation, Association or other body are in accordance with those of the Association; and
+the aims and/or objects contained in any constitution of the applicant are in accordance with those of the Association; and

-Any relevant fees or subscriptions payable accompany the application or paid on request by the Association; and
+Any relevant fees or subscriptions payable accompany the application or paid on request by the applicant; and

-the Trustees have approved the application; and
+the Steering Committee has approved the application; and

-the new Member is ratified as a Member at the next General Meeting, otherwise membership will cease forthwith and any fees or subscription forfeited if membership was obtained by misrepresentation.
-Any existing Members shall have the right to object to any new Member when first submitted to a General Meeting for approval.
+the new Member is ratified as a Member at the next General Meeting,

-(4) The Trustees shall determine the subscriptions for each category of membership and the subscription structure.
+(4) The Steering Committee shall determine the subscriptions for each category of membership and the subscription structure.

-(5) In addition to Members’ subscriptions the Association may receive funds from public and private donations or other financial support provided that such donations or support shall not negatively influence, contravene, obstruct and be without any restrictions or compromise the independence or the objects of the Association and any such donations shall only be accepted by the Trustees for the purposes and benefit of the Association and not otherwise.
+(5) In addition to Members’ subscriptions the Association may receive funds from public and private donations or other financial support provided that such donations or support shall not negatively influence, contravene, obstruct or compromise the independence or the objects of the Association and any such donations shall only be accepted by the Steering Committee for the purposes and benefit of the Association and not otherwise.

 TERMINATION OF MEMBERSHIP

-22 (1) A Member, may at any time resign or withdraw from membership of the Association before the expiry of their membership for any reason whatsoever by giving notice to the Association in writing.
+22 (1) A Member may at any time resign or withdraw from membership of the Association before the expiry of their membership for any reason whatsoever by giving notice to the Association in writing.

-(2) Membership shall terminate at the end of any subscription period and/or where renewal fees remain unpaid within a period determined by the Steering Committee..
+(2) Membership shall terminate at the end of any subscription period and/or where renewal fees remain unpaid within a period determined by the Steering Committee.

 (3) Membership is not transferable.

-(4) Membership shall be immediately terminated by the Trustees where a Member is in default of these Articles or committed an act or caused an act to be committed that is in default of these Articles or the general aims and policies of the Association
+(4) Membership shall be immediately terminated by the Steering Committee where a Member is in default of these Articles or committed an act or caused an act to be committed that is in default of these Articles or the general aims and policies of the Association

 (5) A Member may not otherwise be excluded from membership under these Articles except by a resolution passed by the Members holding at least two thirds of the votes present or by proxy at a General Meeting.
 Any Member who is to be excluded shall be entitled to make representations at the General Meeting, where such a resolution is to be passed either personally or in writing.

-(6) The Trustees may terminate a Membership at any time where the Member is in breach of these Articles or has acted in a manner which is not in the interests of the Association.

-(7) An Organisation's membership terminates when that Organisation ceases to exist.
+(6) An Organisation's membership terminates when that Organisation ceases to exist.

 ORGANISATION OF GENERAL MEETINGS